 The final required financial statements are the Statements of Cash Flows.
 The statements report cash receipts, cash payments, and net changes in cash resulting from operations, investing, and financing activities and provide answers to such questions as where did cash come from, what was cash used for, and what was the change in the cash balance during the reporting period.
-Cash for fiscal year 2014 and fiscal year 2013 was provided by revenue bonds issued in May 2010 (\$183.7 million), Bond Anticipation Notes drawn during fiscal years 2012 and 2013 (\$35 million) and the sale of electricity to KMPA members.
+Cash for fiscal year 2015 and fiscal year 2014 was provided by surety bonds issued in 2015, revenue bonds issued in May 2010 (\$183.7 million), Bond Anticipation Notes drawn during fiscal years 2012 and 2013 (\$35 million) and the sale of electricity to KMPA Members.